nih-cfde/the-fair-cookbook/content/recipes/Compliance/fair-api.md

 These various capabilities make an API extremely accessible, lowering many barriers to entry for interoperability and reusability of your API.

 ## Conclusion
 We've walked you through a case study where we documented an API using OpenAPI and SmartAPI extensions to build a document that will vastly improve the FAIRness of your API.
-After registering your API on an API catalog platform such as [smart-api.info](https://smart-api.info/) you will enable  developers and programs to find, introspect and interoperate with our API.
+After registering your API on an API catalog platform, such as [smart-api.info](https://smart-api.info/) you will enable  developers and programs to find, introspect and interoperate with our API.
 Furthermore, existing tooling around OpenAPI can enable the accessibility and reusability of your APIs in many programming languages and other standardized systems.